kendall-beaver/misinformation-study/analysis/logs/log_kendallbeaver.md

 3/16 - 3/22

-Began editing this file.
-The hard stuff is getting everything organized.
+I set up my GitHub account and have been editing the README files, just getting everything organized which hsa been more time consuming than I expected.

 I want to compare my findings with Diana's findings, and possibly the demographic information to the main YouGov study.